 Many birds are known for their beautiful spotted eggs and you can bring that magic to your Easter egg decoration idea, too.
 Start by staining your eggs a base color.
 Then, dip a flat paintbrush into a dark dye color like black or purple and gently flick the brush over the eggs to create speckles.
 For extra glam decor and added pop, use gold paint!

 You don’t have to leave your kitchen to find gorgeous egg-spiration.
 These dyed beauties rely on the leaves of common herbs for their rustic look in this Easter egg decorating idea.
 To make these eggs, lay an herb cutting atop hard-boiled white eggs.
-Then, mildly place the egg inside a piece of clean nylon stocking and ensuring the herb leaves are still in place.
+Then, mildly place the egg inside a piece of clean nylon stocking and ensure the herb leaves are still in place.
 Dye your eggs as wanted, then transfer them from the stocking and peel off the herb stencil.

 Lovely place card or edible Easter egg?
 The correct answer would be both.
 In this Easter egg decoration idea, set eggs in just a sprinkle of color at the bottom.
 Then take a calligraphy pen and hand-letter the names of your guests.
 You can also write celebratory phrases instead, like “Happy Easter” or “How Eggcellent.”